 As you can see, microneedling is a legitimate skin treatment that can truly improve your skin complexion, health, and longevity.

 Not only is there a lot of hype about this procedure, but it is also validated through research as well.
-According to a 2008 study produced in Plastic and Reconstructive Surgery,

 However, the question remains whether you should try this procedure at home or only at a doctors office.